Maggie Conklin, Ed.D.

 Maggie has worked in the higher education since 2010.
-Prior to consulting, Maggie served in various capacities at a variety of institutions, including the University of North Carolina at Greensboro, University of Dayton, Brown University, Wittenberg University, the Kauffman Foundation, and Miami University.
+Before coming to Credo, Maggie served in various capacities at a variety of institutions, including the University of North Carolina at Greensboro, University of Dayton, Brown University, Wittenberg University, the Kauffman Foundation, and Miami University.
 Through her campus career, Maggie gained experience in student affairs, human resources, curriculum development, training and development, enrollment, assessment, event planning, crisis response, and diversity work.
 Maggie also served as a professional event planner in Chicago, where she was responsible for hundreds of well-executed events.
 Maggie’s people-focused approach stems back this experience, where her success required sharp organizational skills, creativity, attention to detail, radically candid leadership, courteous interaction aimed to quickly build rapport, stellar communication, and the ability to solve problems while considering budget, vision, the team’s morale, and capacity.
 Maggie uses these skills today in her Credo work.